mgattozzi/mgattozzi/posts/rust-wasm.md

    as long as it has a web browser.
 3. It's an open standard, so no one company owns it (like Oracle does with Java).
 4. It's fast.
-While JavaScript is great due to it's ubiquity and working everywhere on the web, it's interpreted so it has it's limits with how fast it can be (that being said, the JIT compiling in browsers these days is usually good enough).
+While JavaScript is great due to it's ubiquity and working everywhere on the web, its semantics limits how fast it can be (that being said, the JIT compiling in browsers these days is usually good enough).

-It's got the best parts of what made Java and Javascript the kings of the Web and established them as languages of choice, but all the speed of C/C++/Rust possibly.
+It has the best parts of what made Java applets popular back in the day (portability) and made JavaScript (open standard and browser support) as the king of the Web and established them as languages of choice, but with all the speed of C, C++, and Rust.

 ## What does this mean for Rust?

 We're poised to be *THE* language of choice for wasm.
-While C/C++ can be used, they have many things that can push Web Developers away from using them.
+While C/C++ can be used, they have many things that can push web developers away from using them.
 Things that Rust doesn't suffer from, mainly:

 1. Packaging libraries is a huge pain